darencard/darencard.github.io/_blog/2022-10-22-bonferonni-benjamini-hochberg-large-dataset.md

 Again, if you need more information and a simple example with a far smaller dataset, visit the Information above.

 We can use this procedure in our giant dataset by applying the following code.
-We are tabulating the total number of tests (i.e., sites) in the original file, sorting the raw p-values using 4 cores (`--parallel=4`) and the current wording directory for temporary files (`-T $(pwd)`), calculating the ranks and BH critical values for each test (i.e., site), and identifying all sites where the raw p-value is below the BH critical value.
+We are tabulating the total number of tests (i.e., sites) in the original file, sorting the raw p-values using 4 cores (`--parallel=4`) and the current working directory for temporary files (`-T $(pwd)`), calculating the ranks and BH critical values for each test (i.e., site), and identifying all sites where the raw p-value is below the BH critical value.

 ```bash
 # this will take a while to run!